 National Association of Clinical Nurse Specialists – NACNS is a professional organization that aims to advance the unique expertise and value the clinical nurse specialist contributes to health care.

-Part Seven Where Are the Best CNS Jobs?
+Part Seven Where Are the Highest Paying CNS Jobs?

 High-paying nursing opportunities abound.
 As an RN or NP, you are in control of your career.
 Check out the best jobs from coast to coast on our job board.
 Get the pay and career path you deserve.
 Click here to see today’s best nursing opportunities.